 Summary

-Plants do not know the difference between the macro-nutrients in each type of fertilizer: available nitrogen (N), phosphorus (P), and potassium (K) is all the same to them.
+Plants do not know the difference between the macro-nutrients in each type of fertilizer: available nitrogen (N), phosphorus (P), and potassium (K) are all the same to them.
 It’s the side-effects that make the difference.

 ~Melissa the Empress of Dirt ♛